Super Smash Bros.: 2015–2024: Super Smash Bros. Ultimate

 Super Smash Bros.
 Ultimate (2018) was made for the Nintendo Switch, a hybrid system able to act as both a handheld and home console.
+Ultimate is currently the best-selling fighting game in history and the third best-selling Switch game.

 Iwata asked Sakurai to direct a new Super Smash Bros. game for the Nintendo Switch before the system was publicly announced.
 Sakurai said it was the last request he received from Iwata before his death in July 2015.
 Sakurai began planning the Smash Bros. game for the Switch while DLC for Smash 4 was still in progress, and finished the game's proposal document on December 16, 2015.
 Active development on the next game in the series began in February 2016, after all DLC content had been released for the Nintendo 3DS and Wii U games.
 Bandai Namco Studios returned to assist Sora Ltd. in developing the next Smash game, and the similarity between Wii U and Nintendo Switch's hardware made development easier than past games, which were developed by teams assembled from scratch.

 Because the transition to the newest entry in the series seemed easier than normal, Sakurai proposed that the Smash game for the Nintendo Switch feature all previous playable characters from throughout the series.
 Managing to include all past characters became a major goal of the game's development.
 Sakurai scrapped plans to differ gameplay between the Switch's TV and handheld modes, because he found that the system's screen in handheld was good enough to make it not worthwhile to change the game for it.
 He decided to raise the gameplay speed again past Smash 4, though still decided that he did not want Ultimate to be as fast as Melee.
 Time constraints meant that the team could create neither a story mode similar to Brawl's nor a large assortment of collectible trophies, which had grown expensive to develop.
 Sakurai conceived "Spirits" as trophies' replacement and designed the game's story mode to be involved, but not more so than Brawl's, and he created the story mode's storyboards himself.

 A Super Smash Bros. game for the Nintendo Switch was teased in a March 2018 Nintendo Direct, and the game was fully revealed as Super Smash Bros.
 Ultimate at E3 2018 three months later.
 Super Smash Bros.
 Ultimate released worldwide on the Nintendo Switch on December 7, 2018.
 After launch, Ultimate received continuous updates that added DLC characters, with a "Fighters Pass" containing five additional characters having been announced prior to the game's release.
 In January 2020, alongside the reveal of Byleth from Fire Emblem: Three Houses as the final DLC character in the Fighters Pass, Nintendo announced a second Fighters Pass, containing six additional characters.
 The final character added to Ultimate was Sora of Kingdom Hearts in October 2021; Ultimate continued receiving balance patches until December 2021 and minor updates until 2024.